 The Deep South was settled by agricultural entrepreneurs who moved to the Carolinas, bringing the plantation system, slavery, and self-serving attachment to the supposed traditions of the English aristocracy – descended from the Norman barons who conquered England in 1066.
 New York state surrounds New York City and Delaware (“New Netherland”) was a trading centre – commercial and cosmopolitan.

-Pennylvania started as a land grant to a utopian religious dissident, and is the original home of the region Woodard calls the (American) “Midland”.
-It is good read, but light.
+Woodard summarized American Nations in a 2013 article in Tufts Magazine.
+(Map in the Tufts Magazine piece).
+It is good read.
 Woodard’s ideas about the formation and persistence of political culture have some power to explain history and to account for current events.
 Ideas about civic cultures and social history are necessarily theories or opinions.

 The apportionment of values and tendencies to “nations” within the modern American polity has some traction but has weaknesses.
 While the opponents of President Trump catagorize his appeal as an appeal to local pockets of white grievance, e.g. in Appalalachia, Appalachians are not measureably more belligererent and grasping than other Americans.